 If you’re just getting started with employee experience storytelling and you don’t have an example story, what do you do?
 You can use examples that your writer has done for other companies, or create a story with one of your own people before you announce the initiative.
 Find one person who you know will love to participate and not only will you get an example story, you’ll have an advocate for rallying his or her co-workers.

-Let employees know where they’ll find their story
+Let employees know where and when they’ll find their story

 Part of setting expectations for employees is letting them know how you’re going to publish their story.
 The first location is probably your company or careers blog, with promotion through social media and email marketing.